levi2234/PhysEng/README.md

 # <img src="README/logo.png" width="100" height="100"> PhysEng - A 95% Python Physics Engine

-# PhysEng - A 100% Python Physics Engine

 PhysEng is a fully Python-based physics engine designed for simulating physical systems in 3D.
 It's user-friendly and highly flexible, enabling the creation of complex simulations with ease.

 ![A Simple Demonstration of Multiple Velocity and Force Fields](README/Demo.gif)